-'''

-HTTP/1.1 200 OK

-content-type: application/json; charset=utf-8
+HTTP/1.1 200 OK content-type: application/json; charset=utf-8 x-content-type-options: nosniff handle a dump batch command

-x-content-type-options: nosniff

-'''

 The batch method will create a snapshot of the current state that then can be dumped.
 A batchId is required when using the dump api with rocksdb.